Sai-Kumar88789/GitAndGithub/task-1/README.md

       git add filename
 ![gitaddcmd](https://github.com/Sai-Kumar88789/GitAndGithub/blob/main/screenshots/gitadd.png?raw=true)
 ![gitadd2cmd](https://github.com/Sai-Kumar88789/GitAndGithub/blob/main/screenshots/gitadd2.png?raw=true)

-This command is used to add the files and their modification into the repository and here " . " is defined all the files  and modifications
+-This command is used to add the files and their modification into the repository and here " . " is defined all the files  and modifications

       git status

 ![gitstatus](https://github.com/Sai-Kumar88789/GitAndGithub/blob/main/screenshots/gitstatus.png?raw=true)

-This command is used to get the status of your git
+-This command is used to get the status of your git

       git commit -m "commit description"

 ![gitcommit](https://github.com/Sai-Kumar88789/GitAndGithub/blob/main/screenshots/gitcommit.png?raw=true)

-This command is used to commit in staging evironment
+-This command is used to commit in staging evironment
       git branch
 ![gitbranch](https://github.com/Sai-Kumar88789/GitAndGithub/blob/main/screenshots/gitbranch.png?raw=true)
 This command is used to show all the list of branches